How Long Does It Take For A Septum Piercing To Close?

 3. Age

 Age influences the healing process in an individual.
-Young people have a better defense against infections (2).
-Hence, they are likely to recuperate faster from any wound, including piercings.
+Young people have a stronger immune system and a better defense against infections (2).
+Whereas, older adults may experience slower healing due to reduced skin elasticity and immune function.
+Hence, younger individuals are likely to recuperate faster from any wound, including piercings.

 4. Lifestyle Choices